 Innovation in Giftedness Award

-Recipients will be honored at the giftED18 (Annual Conference) in Fort Worth.
+Recipients will be honored at the giftED19 (Annual Conference) in San Antonio.
 One designee from each award-winning entity will be provided with a complimentary two-day registration to the conference and a two-night hotel stay.
 Award recipients were required to complete a rigorous application and provide a short video as well as photos highlighting their work.